What is the typical response rate for a survey?

 Your relationship with survey respondents—Are the potential respondents customers or employees?

 The survey invitation—Can you personalize the email invitation to include the potential respondents’ names?
 How much can you share with respondents about the nature of the research?

 The complexity of the survey questions—Will you be asking respondents to simply answer straight-forward questions or will you ask them to undergo multiple tasks, like visiting a web site and then provide their impressions?

 The survey topic—Will your potential respondents have a vested interest in the topic (e.g., improving employee benefits)?

 Incentives—Will you be able to sweeten the pot for potential respondents to take your survey with some form of financial compensation, material goods, or information?

 Reminder emails—Will you be able to send a reminder to respondents who haven’t completed the survey?

 If you don’t have access to the target audience for your survey objectives, SurveyMonkey has a survey respondent service called SurveyMonkey Audience.
 A SurveyMonkey Audience representative can help you specify and access your target audience, compose your survey invitation, and administer the survey incentive.
-So you get the response rate you want from the people who’s opinions you’re looking for, guaranteed.
+So you'll get the response rate you want from the people whose opinions you’re looking for, guaranteed.